FurryCoders/FALocalRepo/README.md

 relative path to the database parent folder can exist.
 To force the use of an absolute value, activate the `--absolute` option.

+If `--move` option is used, all files will be moved to the new location.

 > ```
-> falocalrepo config files-folder --no-move FA.files2
+> falocalrepo config files-folder --move FA.files2
 > ```

 ### Download